 What About Other Cannabis Products?

 Here’s where it gets interesting.
 In December 2018, both the Senate and the House of Representatives passed the Farm Bill.
 To make a long story short, this piece of legislation officially establishes a definition between THC and CBD, and stipulates that CBD-infused products such as industrialized hemp are NOT considered controlled substances.
-To translate the fancy lawyer talk: CBD and hemp are legal now, and you’ll probably be able to ship them with USPS!
+To translate the fancy lawyer talk: industrial hemp is legal now, and you’ll probably be able to ship it with USPS!
 Well…almost.
 President Trump still needs to sign the Farm Bill before it officially becomes a clear-cut law, but he has expressed favor for it.